-Shanghai Baosteel is the 5th largest steelmaker in the world and produced ~35 million tonnes (mt) of steel.
+Shanghai Baosteel was the 5th largest steelmaker in the world and produced ~35 million tonnes (mt) of steel.
 In 2016, following the merger with Wuhan Iron & Steel, the business was renamed as the China Baowu Iron & Steel Group.

-The timeline below covers the history of the firm.
+The timeline below covers the history of Baosteel until the merger.

 - 1977: Shanghai Baoshan Iron & Steel founded.

 - 1993: Change of name to Baoshan Iron & Steel (Group) Corporation.

 - 1998: Merger with Shanghai Metallurgical Holding/Shanghai Meishan

 - 1998: Creation of the Shanghai Baosteel Group Corporation.

 - 2003: Acquisition of the Lubao Steel Pipe Corp & Baogang Yichang.